 Figure 1.
-The lubricity of polymer brushes is due to a combination of osmotic pressure within the grafted assemblies, and resistance to interpenetration between opposing brushes.
-Reproduced from ref 20, copyright 2019 John Wiley and Sons.
+The lubricity of polymer brushes is due to a combination of osmotic pressure within the brush and the resistance to interpenetration of the two brushes due to entropic effects.
+(Reproduced with kind permission from Benetti et al.20, Copyright 2019 John Wiley and Sons).